TritonDataCenter/sdc-docker/docs/troubleshooting.md

     Operating System: SmartDataCenter
     Name: coal

+## Are you trying to connect to a TLS-enabled daemon without TLS?

+You get a "TLS-enabled daemon without TLS" error:

+    $ docker info
-## FATA[0000] Get http:///var/run/docker.sock/v1.17/info: dial unix /var/run/docker.sock: no such file or directory.
-Are you trying to connect to a TLS-enabled daemon without TLS?
+    FATA[0000] Get http:///var/run/docker.sock/v1.17/info: dial unix /var/run/docker.sock: no such file or directory.
+Are you trying to connect to a TLS-enabled daemon without TLS

-from `docker info`.

-After running sdc-docker-setup.sh, did you run the `export` and `alias` commands in your shell?
+One possibility is that after running sdc-docker-setup.sh, did you run the `export` and `alias` commands in your shell.

-Try:
+Confirm that the env settings are missing:

     $ echo $DOCKER_CERT_PATH